 Distributing Assets & Closing the Estate

 Before closing the estate, the last step of the probate process is to distribute the assets to their proper recipients as outlined in the will.
 Certain assets can take a relatively short time to process, while more valuable items, such as a house, can require more time.
+Before any distributions can be made, however, a court order is typically required.

 How Giammichele Law, APC Can Help